Generic Name: crofelemer

 Impairment of Fertility

-Crofelemer, at oral doses of up to 738 mg/kg/day (177 times the recommended human daily dose of 4.2 mg/kg), had no effects on fertility or reproductive performance of male and female rats.
+Crofelemer, at oral doses of up to 738 mg/kg/day (177 times the recommended human daily dose of 125 mg twice daily), had no effects on fertility or reproductive performance of male and female rats.

-The efficacy of Mytesi 125 mg delayed-release tablets twice daily was evaluated in a randomized, double-blind, placebo-controlled (one month) and placebo-free (five month), multi-center study.
-The study enrolled 374 HIV-positive patients on stable anti-retroviral therapy (ART) with a history of diarrhea for one month or more.
-Diarrhea was defined as either persistently loose stools despite regular use of anti-diarrheal medication (ADM) (e.g., loperamide, diphenoxylate, and bismuth subsalicylate) or one or more watery bowel movements per day without regular ADM use.
+The efficacy of Mytesi was evaluated in a randomized, double-blind, placebo-controlled (one month) and placebo-free (five month), multi-center study.
+The study enrolled 374 HIV-positive patients on stable anti-retroviral therapy with a history of diarrhea for one month or more.
+Diarrhea was defined as either persistently loose stools despite regular use of anti-diarrheal medication (e.g., loperamide, diphenoxylate, and bismuth subsalicylate) or one or more watery bowel movements per day without regular anti-diarrheal medicine use.

-Patients were excluded if they had a positive gastrointestinal (GI) biopsy, GI culture, or stool test for multiple bacteria (Salmonella, Shigella, Campylobacter, Yersinia, Mycobacterium), bacterial toxin (Clostridium difficile), ova and parasites (Giardia, Entamoeba, Isospora, Cyclospora, Cryptosporidium, Microsporidium), or viruses (Cytomegalovirus).
-Patients were also excluded if they had a history of ulcerative colitis, Crohn’s disease, celiac sprue (gluten-enteropathy), chronic pancreatitis, malabsorption, or any other GI disease associated with diarrhea.
+Patients were excluded if they had a positive gastrointestinal biopsy, gastrointestinal culture, or stool test for multiple bacteria (Salmonella, Shigella, Campylobacter, Yersinia, Mycobacterium), bacterial toxin (Clostridium difficile), ova and parasites (Giardia, Entamoeba, Isospora, Cyclospora, Cryptosporidium, Microsporidium), or viruses (Cytomegalovirus).
+Patients were also excluded if they had a history of ulcerative colitis, Crohn’s disease, celiac sprue (gluten-enteropathy), chronic pancreatitis, malabsorption, or any other gastrointestinal disease associated with diarrhea.

 The study had a two-stage adaptive design.
 In both stages, patients received placebo for 10 days (screening period) followed by randomization to crofelemer or placebo for 31 days of treatment (double-blind period).
 Only patients with 1 or more watery bowel movements per day on at least 5 of the last 7 days in the screening period were randomized to the double-blind period.
 Each stage enrolled patients separately; the dose for the second stage was selected based on an interim analysis of data from the first stage.
-In the first stage, patients were randomized 1:1:1:1 to one of three crofelemer dose regimens (125, 250, or 500 mg twice daily) or placebo.
-In the second stage, patients were randomized 1:1 to crofelemer 125 mg twice daily or placebo.
+In the first stage, patients were randomized 1:1:1:1 to one of three crofelemer dosage regimens (125 mg twice daily, or one of two higher dosage regimens) or placebo.
+In the second stage, patients were randomized 1:1 to Mytesi 125 mg twice daily or placebo.
 The efficacy analysis was based on results from the double-blind portion of both stages.